Trump v. United States: Opposition

 Former federal judge J. Michael Luttig stated: "There is no support whatsoever in the Constitution or even in the Supreme Court's precedents, for the past 200 years, for this reprehensible decision by the Supreme Court.
 Needless to say, the decision is irreconcilable with America's democracy, the Constitution, and the rule of law."
 He stated that "America's democracy and the rule of law are this country's heart and soul.
 Our democracy and the rule of law are what have made America the envy of the world and the beacon of freedom to the world for almost 250 years.
 Now, today, the Supreme Court cut that heart and soul out of America."

 Former Attorney General Eric Holder said, "Our democracy has been gravely wounded", and added, "There is no basis in the Constitution for this Court-constructed monstrosity."
 Michael Waldman, president of the Brennan Center for Justice at New York University said, "The Court has issued an instruction manual for lawbreaking presidents.
 Make sure you conspire only with other government employees.
 You'll never be held to account."

-Yale constitutional law professor Akhil Reed Amar wrote an op-ed for The Atlantic titled "Something Has Gone Deeply Wrong at the Supreme Court".
+Yale constitutional law professor Akhil Reed Amar wrote an article for The Atlantic titled "Something Has Gone Deeply Wrong at the Supreme Court".

 Political cartoons addressed the ruling from various angles.
-One political cartoon by John Deering focuses on the Lincoln Memorial, where a saddened Abraham Lincoln holds a newspaper with a headline that reads, "SUPREME COURT HANDS TRUMP BROAD IMMUNITY."
-Next to him is a passage from the Gettysburg Address: "That we here highly resolve these dead shall not have died in vain -- that the nation, shall have a new birth of freedom -- and that government of the people, by the people, for the people, shall not perish from the earth."
+One political cartoon by John Deering focuses on the Lincoln Memorial, where a saddened Abraham Lincoln holds a newspaper with a headline that reads, "SUPREME COURT HANDS TRUMP BROAD IMMUNITY".
+Next to him is a passage from the Gettysburg Address: "That we here highly resolve these dead shall not have died in vain – that the nation, shall have a new birth of freedom – and that government of the people, by the people, for the people, shall not perish from the earth."
 Another political cartoon by Michael Ramirez shows the Contemplation of Justice statue in front of the Supreme Court Building looking somber and long faced, speaking to the Blindfolded Justice statuette in her right hand, saying, "So, presidents are allowed to commit crimes, as long as it is part of their official duties?"
-A caption beneath the cartoon reads, "CONTEMPLATING JUSTICE."
-A third political cartoon by Lee Judge takes a less solemn tone, showing a group of obviously intoxicated Supreme Court justices in the "Supreme Court Lounge" drinking from a keg of "Trump moonshine."
-One figure in the doorway says to another, “It’s the highest court in the land.”
+A caption beneath the cartoon reads, "CONTEMPLATING JUSTICE".
+A third political cartoon by Lee Judge takes a less solemn tone, showing a group of obviously intoxicated Supreme Court justices in the "Supreme Court Lounge" drinking from a keg of "Trump moonshine".
+One figure in the doorway says to another, "It's the highest court in the land."

 Satirical responses in the press also varied in their approach.
-One headline in The Washington Posts opinion section reads, “The Supreme Court rules to restore the monarchy,” while The Onion ran stories with headlines such as “Supreme Court Rules Trump Has Immunity For Any Crime Committed Between 9 And 5” and “New Trump Ad Shows Montage Of People He’ll Kill If Elected.”
+One headline in The Washington Posts opinion section read, "The Supreme Court rules to restore the monarchy", while The Onion ran stories with headlines such as "Supreme Court Rules Trump Has Immunity For Any Crime Committed Between 9 And 5" and "New Trump Ad Shows Montage Of People He'll Kill If Elected".

 Multiple news outlets compared the ruling to the Enabling Act of 1933 in Germany.